 What to Serve with Baked Chicken Katsu

-Chicken katsu makes a complete meal when served with a shredded cabbage salad, tomatoes, sliced cucumber, homemade or store-bought salad dressing, and a delicious tonkatsu sauce.
+Chicken katsu is often served with a shredded cabbage salad, tomatoes, sliced cucumber, homemade or store-bought salad dressing, and tonkatsu sauce.
+To complete the meal, enjoy it with steamed white rice along with miso soup.

 Japanese deep-fried foods are always served with shredded cabbage on the same plate.
 You can thinly slice the cabbage yourself with a sharp knife or use this cabbage slicer that I highly recommend!
 Serve with your favorite salad dressing like Wafu Dressing or Sesame Dressing.